camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 ```

 We are looking for maintainers for the template engine extensions.
 Feel free to reach out to us [via the forum](https://forum.camunda.io/c/camunda-platform-7-topics/39) if you are interested.

+# Update to WildFly 29 Application Server

+With this release, we support WildFly 29 and include it in the default [pre-packaged WildFly distro](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.20/).
+There are a few API changes and deprecations in WildFly which made it necessary to adjust the Camunda WildFly subsystem.

+WildFly 27 remains a supported environment and the adjusted WildFly subsystem is compatible with WildFly 27.
+The WildFly 26 subsystem remains unchanged.
+You can find more information about the differences in our [installation guide]({{< ref "/installation/full/jboss/manual.md" >}}).